nashville-software-school/client-side-mastery/projects/tier-1/hairy-potter/README.md

     ```sh
     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/nashville-software-school/client-side-mastery/cohort-56/projects/tier-1/hairy-potter/scripts/hairy-potter-install.sh)"
     ```

-1. Create a Github repository for this project and run the recommended commands to connect your local repository with the Github repository.
-1. Run the following command in your terminal to change directory to the project directory.
+1. Navigate to the project directory
     ```sh
-    cd ~/workspace/hairy-potter-project/src
+    cd ~/workspace/hairy-potter-project
     ```
+1. Create a Github repository for this project and run the use the suggested `git remote add origin` command to connect your local repository with the Github repository.
+The setup script runs `git init` for you.
 1. Open the project for editing with the `code .` command.
+1. Run the following command in your terminal.
+This is the directory where all of your code will be written.

+    ```sh
+    cd src
+    ```

 1. Run the `serve` command to start the web server.
 1. Open the URL provided by `serve` in your browser.
 1. Open another new terminal session _(yes, there will be two terminal sessions needed for this project)_ and make sure you are in the the `hairy-potter-project` directory and not in the `src` sub-directory.